merijnjong/ft_printf/README.md

 # ft_printf
-Here I recode printf.
-I will learn what variadic functions are and how to implement them.
+Here I recoded printf.
+I learned what variadic functions are and how to implement them.